Waiyankyawbelu/P4-Project/README.md

 1. The BMv2 Simple Switch target document accessible [here](https://github.com/p4lang/behavioral-model/blob/master/docs/simple_switch.md) talks mainly about the v1model architecture.
 2. The include file `v1model.p4` has extensive comments and can be accessed [here](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4).

-## Obtaining required software For Wired Media
+## Obtaining required software for Wired Media

 To evaluate the use cases, you have two options.
 You can either create a virtual machine and manually install several dependencies, or you can use a pre-configured virtual machine that already has all the necessary software installed.